UniversalDependencies/docs/_gub/feat/Rel.md

 ### <a name="NCont">`NCont`</a>: non-contiguous

-Non-contiguity is more often associated with the morphemes "i", "t" and "h".
+Non-contiguity is more often associated with the morphemes "i" and "h".

 #### Examples